Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 This subfolder contains the HTML, CSS, and Python files that are used for the Qiskit themes.
 It has these folders:

 * `assets`: CSS and JavaScript for our Furo theme, which is the future of the Sphinx theme.
+* `furo_py`: Python initialization code vendored from the Furo theme.
 * `pytorch`: all the code for the legacy Pytorch theme.
 * `theme`: static files, like HTML templates, for our Furo theme.